DIADesignGuild/game-studio/P01/Project Proposal - P01.md

 Fantasy console:

 - [PICO-8](https://www.lexaloffle.com/pico-8.php).
 Costs $15 and has the best support and community.
 Lots of resources for learning.
 Justin already knows PICO-8.
-- [TIC-80](https://tic80.com/).
-Free but not as well-supported and not sure about the community status.
-Justin doesn't know TIC-80.
+- [Pixel Vision 8](https://pixelvision8.itch.io/pv8).
+Open-source with more features.
+Lets you create games in both Lua and C#.
+More flexible than PICO-8 but loses the benefits of forced constraints.
+Justin needs to learn this one too.

 Final decision: Tell Aaron about the differences and ask for his thoughts.
 Justin already has and prefers PICO-8, but believes it's not fair to ask Aaron to spend money.